Compass Student Services

 Other types of aid are generally based on a variety of requirements.
 Learn more about your eligibility on the following pages.

-To be considered for most sources of financial aid, you must first file the Free Application for Federal Student Aid (FAFSA), a form used by most colleges and universities.
+To be considered for most sources of financial aid, you must first file the Free Application for Federal Student Aid (FAFSA) when it becomes available, a form used by most colleges and universities.
 The information you provide is then used to determine the extent of your financial need and aid eligibility based on institutional and/or federal guidelines.

-Don't wait until you receive your admission decision before filing the FAFSA; submit your FAFSA anytime after October 1, even if you have not completed your Champlain admissions application.
+Don't wait until you receive your admission decision before filing the FAFSA; submit your FAFSA anytime, even if you have not completed your Champlain admissions application.
+The 2024 - 2025 FAFSA is currently scheduled to be available in late December.

-To ensure we receive your information, use Champlain's school code: 003684.
+To ensure we receive your FAFSA information, use Champlain's school code: 003684.

 Check out this video to learn how the Free Application for Federal Student Aid (FAFSA) gives you access to grants, loans, and work-study jobs that can help fund your education.